-Why don’t you put answers on the whiteboard while your students are still busy with the task?
+Why don’t you put the correct answers on the whiteboard while your students are still busy with the task?
 Here are some of my favourite takes on doing it without revealing what the correct answers are too quickly (my students are a clever bunch, always looking for clues, so it’s not easy to outsmart them…).

 If the answers are numbers or letters, put them on the whiteboard in a circle, starting from the third or fourth answer – not from the beginning, as if your students are anything like mine, they’ll be watching you like hawks.